-In this post, I’m writing about the rollercoaster feelings that I’ve had while volunteering at a children’s home, in Chumphon, Thailand.
+In this post, I’m writing about the rollercoaster feelings that I’ve had while volunteering in Thailand at an orphanage, in Chumphon province.
 This post is from days 4-9, so I had seen some of the good things and the bad things.

 Starting of the week

 I was happy to start my Monday with a cup of coffee and chat to Papa.
 As I mentioned in the previous post, the first weekend was “kind of” hectic.
 Papa told me how they started this whole project a long time ago.
 What kind of difficulties they’ve faced, such as Thai government corruption and gaining the trust of the locals (which they are still somewhat pursuing).

 Of course, in Thailand, in general, the way of life is more modest in the countryside as well, but when you run the show for 30, not 3 or 13 people, it’s quite a different story.
 On top of this, they welcome all volunteers to their home and show us kindness, friendliness and have the patience to instruct new volunteers time and again.
 If you are interested and would like to know how to participate, read more here.

-Papa’s father lives on the premises as well which brings about extra challenge.
+Papa’s father lives on the premises as well which brings about an extra challenge.
 Luckily, he is still physically relatively fit but his memory is not very good.
-He also dreams of seeing his old hometown which is far in the north, and is constantly asking Papa when he can visit this dear place to him.
+He also dreams of seeing his old hometown which is far in the north and is constantly asking Papa when he can visit this dear place to him.

 They have 2 Thai ponies here, and in the afternoon we went to feed them and clean their paddock.
 The bigger one is a stallion and thinks too much of himself.
 I’ve needed to memorise all my horsemanship skills to hold this beauty still.
 Hopefully, we have become friends by the time I need to leave this place.
 I was hoping to do some riding on him with the kids but have to see first how it goes with him.